mderasse/rdod/README.md

 # rDoD (remote Desktop on Docker)

 ## Description
-Did you ever dream to move from a desk to another one without having to rebuild your environment ?
-To be able to access your apps from home, job, in a bus or a train ? rDoD can be the solution for you !
+Have you ever dreamed moving from a desk to another without having to rebuild your environment ?
+To be able to access to your apps from home, job, in the bus or in the train ? rDoD can be the solution for you !

-With rDoD you will be able to launch a full Ubuntu Desktop environment in a Docker and access it by VNC / noVNC
+With rDoD you will be able to launch a full Ubuntu Desktop environment in a Docker and access to it by VNC / noVNC

 ## Customized Versions